Overview of Kidney Disorders

 From here it flows down into the bladder.

 In addition to filtering waste from the blood and assisting in the balance of fluids

 and other substances in the body, the kidneys perform other vital functions.
 The kidneys:

-Release hormones, such as renin, that help to regulate blood pressure and heart function
+Release hormones, such as renin, that help to regulate blood pressure

 Convert vitamin D into a form that can be used by the body's tissues

 Interact with corticosteroids (made by the adrenal glands that sit on top of the kidney)